spotinst/help/src/docs/ocean/features/cluster-orientation.md

 Cloud service provider relevance: <font color="#FC01CC">AWS Kubernetes</font>, <font color="#FC01CC">ECS</font>

-While Ocean is designed to optimize for both availability and cost, you may want to have control over which optimizations are given priority.
-For example, in a development environment you might want to use cheaper nodes for dev clusters.
-In contrast, in a production environment, where availability is more important, you might want Ocean to apply a balanced orientation regarding cost and availability.
+While Ocean is designed to optimize for both availability and cost, you may want control over which optimizations are given priority.
+In a development environment, you can use cheaper nodes for development clusters.
+In a production environment, where availability is more important, you can apply a balanced orientation for cost and availability.

-You can control the approach that Ocean takes by configuring the Cluster Orientation.
+You can control the approach that Ocean takes by configuring the Cluster Orientation at cluster / virtual node group levels.

 ## Ocean Orientations